Top 10 Quick Commerce companies in India With Comparison Table | 2026 Updated List Sumit Kumar December 26, 2025

 4. BigBasket Now

-It is India’s first online grocery delivery company, founded in 2011.
+It is India's first online grocery delivery company, founded in 2011.
 Bigbasket is a Bangalore-based company currently owned by Tata Digital.
 In May 2022, Tata Digital subsidiary acquired 64% stake in the company.
 Bigbasket Now, also known as BB Now, was launched in 2021 to fulfill the demand for quick commerce delivery.
 Their platform offers fresh fruits and vegetables, dairy products, household items, and many more products that are deliverable within minutes.
 BB Now has 10,000 SKUs and plans to increase by 25,000-30,000.
-BB Now has 500-600 dark stores in 35 cities across India.
+BB Now has 700+ dark stores in 50+ cities across India.
 Compared to the other Quick commerce companies in India, BB now has vast SKUs.

 5. Flipkart Minutes

 Flipkart Minutes is a rapid delivery service launched by Flipkart, aiming to deliver products within 10 minutes.
-It’s quick commerce service is designed to provide fast and convenient shopping for various items, including groceries, fruits, vegetables, household essentials, and electronics.
+Its quick commerce service is designed to provide fast and convenient shopping for various items, including groceries, fruits, vegetables, household essentials, and electronics.
 After months of planning, Flipkart Minutes went live in July 2024, focusing on perfecting operations in limited locations before scaling up.

-7. Amazon Fresh
+7. Amazon Now

 8. M-Now (Myntra)

-In November 2024, Myntra launched M-Now, a quick delivery service available in select areas of Bangalore.
+In November 2024, Myntra launched M-Now, a quick delivery service available in select areas of Bangalore, Delhi, and Mumbai.
 This service offers two-hour delivery for selected apparel and lifestyle brands, catering to the growing demand for faster shopping experiences.
-Myntra’s focus on quick commerce comes alongside its impressive growth, doubling its Gen Z customer base to 16 million in 2024, up from 8 million in mid-2023.
+Myntra's focus on quick commerce comes alongside its impressive growth, doubling its Gen Z customer base to 16 million in 2024, up from 8 million in mid-2023.
 The platform also boasts around 40 million annual transacting customers, making it a reliable destination for purchasing branded fashion items.
 Myntra ensures quality and trust by onboarding Myntra sellers through a manual, invite-only program, which helps maintain a premium shopping experience.

 9. Slikk